Table of Contents

 - Mental Health Counselors

 It may also be helpful to seek the support of other HIV+ women through support groups or peer counseling (please visit our online blog for women living with HIV, A Girl Like Me).
 Social support from friends and family has been found to help people living with HIV avoid depression or cope better with it.
 Connecting with others can help you not feel lonely and isolated.
 Friends and family can also provide emotional support, which is very important for people living with a serious illness like HIV.
 Members of a social support network can help with chores like shopping or housework and act as caregivers if you get sick.

 Antidepressant medications are often prescribed for depression or anxiety and have been shown to help decrease symptoms for some people.
 Care should be used when taking antidepressant medications with HIV drugs.
-Many of the antidepressant and anti-anxiety drugs can interact with some HIV drugs.
-It is important to talk to your health care provider before starting any new medications.
+Some of the antidepressant and anti-anxiety drugs can interact with some of the HIV drugs.
+It is important to tell your provider about everything you are taking, including over-the-counter medications, herbs, and other supplements so that drug interactions can be anticipated and managed.

 Generally, the safest type of antidepressants for use with HIV drugs is selective serotonin re-uptake inhibitors or SSRIs, such as Celexa (citalopram), Lexapro (escitalopram), Luvox (fluvoxamine), Prozac (fluoxetine), Paxil (paroxetine), and Zoloft (sertraline).
 A popular herbal antidepressant called St. John's Wort should not be taken, as it affects the immune system and interacts with many HIV drugs.